 - Bringing a celebrity to your restaurant may result in press coverage.
 Ways to do this while increasing value would be to ensure they are doing more than simply turning up at your venue.
 Examples could be local ex-footballers talking about their careers, famous chefs doing a tasting menu, or musicians putting on a performance.

 - Getting involved in community events can be a good way for a restaurant to receive press coverage.
-You could do this by, for example, sponsoring an event, donating money to a local cause, or serving food at a local event.
+You could do this by, for example, offering discounts to pensioners, sponsoring local events, donating money to a local cause, or serving food at a local event.
 This restaurant gained local press coverage by hosting a fundraising lunch for the Aberdeen Multiple Sclerosis Society.

 Communicate with Customers